jitsi/handbook/docs/dev-guide/contributing.md

 ### Comments

-* Comments documenting the source code are required.
+* Comments that document the source code are required.

   * Comments from which documentation is automatically generated are **not** subject to case-by-case decisions.
 Such comments are used, for example, on